-There is a need to balance a systematic and rigorous approach to data collection, with the practical demands and time constraints of your employees.
-Otherwise, you could risk ending up with incomplete or poor-quality data.
-To maximise your engagement, focus your consultations on the questions you really want to answer, rather than collecting a ‘laundry list’ of information on potential items of interest.
+There is a need to balance a systematic approach to data collection, with the practical demands and time constraints of your employees.
+Otherwise, you could risk ending up with limited, poor-quality data.
+To maximise your engagement, focus your consultations on the questions you really want to answer, rather than collecting excessive information on a wide range of items.

 It’s important to hear the voices of different groups in your organisation.
 Key stakeholder groups to consider consulting include:

 - CEO and executive team members

 When engaging employees, it’s also important to consider the diversity among your sample, including gender, age or other demographic factors of interest.
 You may wish to specifically target diverse groups for consultation.

 When consulting smaller groups, make sure to keep employee confidentiality and privacy considerations in mind.